CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/h3/H3_POLYFILL.md

 Returns an array with all the H3 cell indexes **with centers** contained in a given polygon.
 It will return `null` on error (invalid geography type or resolution out of bounds).
 In case of lines, it will return the H3 cell indexes intersecting those lines.
 For a given point, it will return the H3 index of cell in which that point is contained.

 {{% bannerNote type="note" title="warning"%}}
-Lines polyfill is calculated approximating by approximating S2 cells to H3 cells, in some cases some cells might be missing.
+Lines polyfill is calculated by approximating S2 cells to H3 cells, in some cases some cells might be missing.
 {{%/ bannerNote %}}

 * `geography`: `GEOGRAPHY` representing the area to cover.